ningyuxu/cl-syntactic-difference-mbert/README.md

 This repository contains code for the EMNLP 2022 Paper [*Cross-Linguistic Syntactic Difference in Multilingual BERT: How Good is It and How Does It Affect Transfer*](https://aclanthology.org/2022.emnlp-main.552).

-We are integrating the code from this repository into our [Calf](https://github.com/ningyuxu/calf) framework.
+We have integrated the code from this repository into our [Calf](https://github.com/ningyuxu/calf) framework.

 ## Data